How To Rebuild My Credit: 25 Proven Tips

 Key Points

-- Close newer accounts last
+• Close newer accounts only if necessary.

 5. Consider A Secured Credit Card